Topl/bifrost-daml-broker/microsite/docs/reference/runtime.md

-                           the API key for the Topl network -h, --daml-host <value>  the host of the ledger, for example localhost -p, --daml-port <value>  the port where the ledger is listening, for example 6865 -k, --keyfile <value>    the file that contains the operator key, for example keyfile.json -w, --password <value>   the password for the keyfile
+                           the API key for the Topl network -h, --daml-host <value>  the host of the ledger, for example localhost -p, --daml-port <value>  the port where the ledger is listening, for example 6865 -s, --daml-security-enabled <value>
+                           whether to use TLS for the connection to the ledger -t, --daml-access-token <value>
+                           the access token for the ledger -t, --daml-application-id <value>
+                           the application id for the ledger, for DAML Hub hosted application the right value is 'damlhub', which is the default value when omitted
+  -o, --daml-operator-party <value>
+                           the party that will be used to submit transactions to the ledger -k, --keyfile <value>    the file that contains the operator key, for example keyfile.json -w, --password <value>   the password for the keyfile
 ```